Check out the different types of content marketing you can use to grow and engage more audiences.

 For example, since we have a customer that has successfully reduced his operation cost, we decided to interview him and turn them into a case study.
 You may read them here.

-Like whitepapers, e-books are an effective long-form content that you can use to generate leads and interact with existing clients.
+Like whitepapers, e-books are effective long-form content that you can use to generate leads and interact with existing clients.
 The most important aspect of an e-book is its value.
 Ideally, it should cover topics that offer your target audience insights on how they can solve their challenges.

 E-books are useful for collecting information from your intended audience.
 They are usually gated, meaning that the interested party must provide information about themselves to get the download link.